terraform-ibm-modules/terraform-ibm-cloudant/README.md

 # IBM Cloud Cloudant - Terraform Module

-This is a collection of modules that make it easier to provision cloudant instance and assign service prolicy:
+This is a collection of modules that make it easier to provision cloudant instance and assign service policy:
 * [instance](modules/instance)

 ## Compatibility